luxonis/depthai-hardware/docs/source/pages/DM9098pro.rst

 ********

 The **OAK-D Pro** is an upgraded version of :ref:`OAK-D`, featuring an **IR laser dot projector** (active stereo) and **IR illumination LED** (for night-vision).
-OAK-D Pro is from :ref:`Series 2 of OAK cameras <OAK series 2>`.
+OAK-D Pro is from the :ref:`Series 2 of OAK cameras <OAK series 2>`.
 It's smaller and lighter than the OAK-D.

-Compared to the :ref:`OAK-D S2`, the only difference is dot projector/illumination LED (:ref:`Pro aspect <Pro version>` of the version), otherwise PCB and enclosure are the same.
+Compared to the :ref:`OAK-D S2`, the only difference is the dot projector/illumination LED (:ref:`Pro aspect <Pro version>` of the version).
+Otherwise, the PCB and enclosure are the same.

 Due to the large power consumption of dot projector/illumination LED, a :ref:`Y-adapter` **is required** when using these functions!